 No Gateway Needed

-Yes, you read it right, with Power BI Report Server you do not need a gateway.
+You read it right; you do not need a gateway with Power BI Report Server.
 Gateway is only for all connections from Power BI Service.
-Gateway is responsible for connecting the data set from Power BI service to the data source on-premises.
+Gateway is responsible for connecting the data set from the Power BI Service to the data source on-premises.
 With Power BI Report Server, everything is hosted on-premises.
 You do not need to install or not to configure the gateway.

 All Types of Connections Are Supported

 At the very early releases of Power BI Report Server, you could have only created a live connection to SQL Server Analysis Services from Power BI reports.
-Nowadays, you can use any types of connection.
-The example you have seen earlier in this post used Import Data and then scheduled the report to refresh.
-You can also use the DirectQuery connection or Live Connection to Power BI report server.
+Nowadays, you can use any connection (except the Composite model).
+The example you saw earlier in this post used Import Data and scheduled the report to refresh.
+You can also use the DirectQuery connection or Live Connection to the Power BI Report Server.